-You can find out if you qualify and how to apply for the exemption in the 100 Percent Disabled Veterans FAQ.
+You can find out if you qualify and how to apply for the exemption under Tax Code Section 11.131 in the 100 Percent Disabled Veterans FAQ.

-You may file for any homestead exemption up to one year after the delinquency date.
-The delinquency date is normally February 1st.
-If you are age 65 or older or disabled, you qualify for the exemption on the date you become age 65 or become disabled.
-To receive the exemption for that year, age 65 or older or disabled homeowners must apply for the exemption no later than one year from the date you qualify or one year after the delinquency date, whichever is later.
+You may file for any homestead exemption up to two years after the delinquency date.
+The delinquency date is normally Feb.
+1. If you are age 65 or older or disabled, you qualify for the exemption on the date you become age 65 or become disabled.
+To receive the exemption for that year, age 65 or older or disabled homeowners must apply for the exemption no later than one year from the date you qualify or two years after the delinquency date, whichever is later.
 If you miss the deadline you may apply for the following year.

 The exemption amount that a qualified disabled veteran receives depends on the veteran's disability rating from the branch of the armed service.

 |10% to 29%||$5,000 from the property's value|